barufa/xapian-gsoc-proposal/proposal.rst

 .. we don't have a problem with that, but it's helpful if we're aware of it
 .. so that we know how many backup choices we might need.

-Actually I’m thinking about applying for ‘Text-Extraction Libraries’ but I am not sure if I am going to apply to another project.
+I am not sure if I am going to apply to another project.

 Your Project
 ============